 Understand the different customer groups you serve

-For Tony’s company we don’t know what that purpose was, but we do know it was powerful enough to excite its staff and their original customers.
+For Tony’s company, we don’t know what that purpose was, but we do know it was powerful enough to excite its staff and their original customers.
 Fast forward to today, customers have all the tools they need to do their research before they ever talk to Tony.
 When they do, they are quick to tell him his company’s product is no different from the competition.
 Were these the same group of customers or a new group?

 To answer this question we need to look back at Tony’s story, which raises the first important point.
 Notice how his story switched from his passion sharing the company’s vision, which will have encapsulated its purpose to the commodity stuff.
-With technological advancements and increased funding we can assume their product is now better.
+With technological advancements and increased funding, we can assume their product is now better.
 Becoming a market leader will also have required the business to improve some of the other commodity stuff it delivered.
 That surely will have helped drive greater loyalty within the original customer group.
 We probably have a new group of customers on the scene.

 This leads onto the second important point, understand the different groups of customers you are serving.
 You probably will have come across a term called the technology adoption curve.
 It is a classic bell curve with early adopters towards the leading left edge followed by early majority, late majority and so on.
 The reason I mention this is the customer dynamics for each segment is different.
 Without realizing it, and while growing its customer base and revenues, Tony’s business will have transitioned to also serving another group of customers.

-When transitioning to serve the larger, seemingly more profitable groups of customer is when the seeds of tragedy were sown.
+When transitioning to serve the larger, seemingly more profitable groups of customer’s is when the seeds of tragedy are sown.
 Different customer groups will have different priorities and drivers.
-The early or late majority customer groups will probably be less interested in the purpose Tony, the business and those customers in the early adopter group would have been so passionate about.
+The early or late majority customer groups will probably be less interested in the purpose of Tony, the business and those customers in the early adopter group would have been so passionate about.
 The new customers will be more interested in the commodity factors against which they can level the playing field and compare the alternatives.
 Price, service, quality, features and functions are some of these important commodity factors.